karrirasinmaki/blackpepperswing-www/pages/home/season-info-2024-autumn.md

 ### Good to know
 General info for the season

+Registration for the Autumn courses opens Wed 12th of June at 16:00.
+Classes start on week 33 (12th of August, 2024).

 Most of the courses contains 18 weeks of classes plus possible break weeks.
 Starting right from the beginning of the season is recommended, but it's also possible to join any of the groups during the season.